Dubai: Economy

 A City Mayors survey ranked Dubai 44th among the world's best financial cities in 2007, while another report by City Mayors indicated that Dubai was the world's 27th richest city in 2012, in terms of purchasing power parity (PPP).
-Dubai is also an international financial centre (IFC) and has been ranked 37th within the top 50 global financial cities as surveyed by the MasterCard Worldwide Centres of Commerce Index (2007), and 1st within the Middle East.
-Since it opened in September 2004, the Dubai IFC has attracted, as a regional hub, leading international firms and set-up the NASDAQ Dubai which lists equity, derivatives, structured products, Islamic bonds (sukuk) and other bonds.
+Dubai is also an international financial centre (IFC) and has been ranked 37th within the top 50 global financial cities as surveyed by the MasterCard Worldwide Centres of Commerce Index (2007), and first within the Middle East.
+Since it opened in September 2004, the Dubai IFC has attracted, as a regional hub, leading international firms and set up the NASDAQ Dubai which lists equity, derivatives, structured products, Islamic bonds (sukuk), and other bonds.
 The Dubai IFC model is an independent risk-based regulator with a legislative system consistent with English common law.

 In 2012, the Global City Competitiveness Index by the Economist Intelligence Unit ranked Dubai at No. 40 with a total score of 55.9.
 According to its 2013 research report on the future competitiveness of cities, in 2025, Dubai will have moved up to 23rd place overall in the Index.
-Indians, followed by Britons and Pakistanis are the top foreign investors in Dubai realty.
+Indians, followed by Britons and Pakistanis are the top foreign investors in Dubai real estate.

 Dubai has launched several major projects to support its economy and develop different sectors.
-These include Dubai Fashion 2020, and Dubai Design District, expected to become a home to leading local and international designers.
+These include Dubai Fashion 2020 and Dubai Design District, which is expected to become a home to leading local and international designers.
 The AED 4 billion first phase of the project was completed in 2015.